“Bro, do you have $20 for this meal? I don’t have enough in my wallet. I’ll do a bank transfer right now.”

 Let’s compare the different hot and cold wallets!

-Should You Use A Hot Or Cold Wallet To Safely Store Your Cryptocurrencies?
+Should You Use A Hot Or Cold Wallet To Safely Store The Keys Of Your Cryptocurrencies?

 Like many things in life, there is no one fixed answer.
 It depends on the amount you are investing in cryptocurrencies and the level of convenience you require in shifting your cryptocurrencies out of your wallet.